WALTER REYNOLDS FOR MAYOR

 News & Article Highlights

 Walter’s campaign didn’t begin with a press release—it’s been years in the making.
-From leading economic development efforts to serving his neighbors on City Council, Walter’s work has consistently been in the news for all the right reasons.
+From leading economic development efforts to serving his neighbors on City Council, Walter has consistently been in the news for all the right reasons.
 Explore the highlights that tell the story of his service, leadership, and impact.